- The word “wasp” is the general scientific category for all of the stinging bugs we think of when we call something a hornet or a wasp.

 |Typical location||Tree branches, eaves, shrubs||Eaves, branches, pipes, or any sheltered area||Eaves, covered areas, porches|

-Materially, hornets and paper wasps are very similar, with the mud dauber being the outlier.
+Materially, hornet nests vs. paper wasp nests are very similar, with the mud dauber being the outlier.
 Hornets and paper wasps chew wood fibers and mix them with their saliva, making a papery building material.
 Mud daubers, as their name implies, use clay and mud.

 Finally, the other major difference is the colony size within the nest.
 Paper wasps and hornets are social and live in large colonies, while mud daubers are solitary wasps.